itm4n/UsoDllLoader/README.md

 Part 1 - https://itm4n.github.io/usodllloader-part1/
 Part 2 - https://itm4n.github.io/usodllloader-part2/

-## Testing the PoC
+## Build the PoC

-### Composition
+### Content

 This solution is composed of two projects: __WindowsCoreDeviceInfo__ and __UsoDllLoader__.

+- __WindowsCoreDeviceInfo__

-- __WindowsCoreDeviceInfo__ provides a PoC DLL that will start a bind shell on port 1337 (localhost only), whenever the `QueryDeviceInformation()` function is called.
+It provides a PoC DLL that will start a bind shell on port 1337 (localhost only), whenever the `QueryDeviceInformation()` function is called.
 That's the name of the function used by the USO workers.

+- __UsoDllLoader__ (optional)

-- __UsoDllLoader__, is a stripped-down version of `usoclient.exe`.
+It's a stripped-down version of `usoclient.exe`.
 It can be run as a regular user to interact with the USO service and have it load `windowscoredeviceinfo.dll`.
 Then, it will try to connect to the bind shell.
+In case of errors, please read the "Known issues" section.

 ### Build the solution